2020 Value of the Credential Survey Results Published

-As part of a strategic priority and multi-phase research initiative, the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) administered a survey to collect data from all Certified Registered Nurse Anesthetists (CRNAs).
+November 9, 2020 - As part of a strategic priority and multi-phase research initiative, the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) administered a survey to collect data from the population of Certified Registered Nurse Anesthetists (CRNAs) on their perceived value of the CRNA credential (VOC).

 The purpose of this initial baseline survey was to obtain a better understanding of CRNA perceptions on the value of the credential, holistically, throughout their career and not on any specific credentialing program.
 Overall, the findings from the VOC survey revealed that CRNAs have a highly favorable view of the credential.
 More than 10,000 CRNAs responded to the Value of the Credential survey, providing important insights.
 Phase I of the multi-phase project, focuses on benchmarking and better understanding perceived value of the CRNA credential by the CRNA community.
 Subsequent phases will include outreach to and feedback from additional stakeholder audiences on the value of the credential and on the certification renewal program.